 Play yards in general have come under intense scrutiny in recent years from government regulators, namely the U.S. Consumer Product Safety Commission, which began drafting mandatory standards for them in 2011 amid numerous reports of injuries and deaths.

-Since November 2/?p=1007, play yards have been associated with some 2,000 non-fatal incidents and 50 deaths.
+Since November 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/, play yards have been associated with some 2,000 non-fatal incidents and 50 deaths.
 The majority of the children who died were 1 year-old and younger.

 While some of those incidents involved young children who climbed out of the pen and into a nearby pool, where they subsequently drowned, a number of others involved: